focus1691/flash-betting/README.md

 # Flash Betting

-Flash Betting is a mostly Front End app used to make trade and interact with the BetFair API.
+Flash Betting is a mostly Front End app used to trade and interact with the BetFair API.
+The goal is to make a free version that can compete with the likes of GeeksToy, Bet Trader, and others.

 Features:
 1) Grid View :heavy_check_mark: